-Figure 3. a) The sublimation process of Y002 on a Si pattern; i.
+Figure 2. a) The sublimation process of Y002 on a Si pattern; i.
 The substrate is heated to 200 °C to achieve isotropic state. ii.
 When cooled at a rate of 5 °C/min, the arrangement of TFCDs is significantly influenced by the Si substrate pattern beneath the Y002 surface. iii.
-The TFCDs are annealed and fixed for less than an hour at 160°C. b) Top-view SEM images of sublimation process of Y002 in circular pillar patterns. c) Side-view schematic image of sublimation process of Y002 in circular pillar patterns.
+The TFCDs are annealed and fixed for less than an hour at 160°C. b) Top-view SEM images of sublimation process of Y002 in circular pillar patterns. c) Side-view schematic image of sublimation process of Y002 in circular pillar patterns. d) Sublimation process and schematic illustration of Y002 in circular pillar patterns array.